Skip to content

 @tailwind utilities;

-Slot in the plugins within the tailwind.config.js file at the root of your project:
+Add plugins inside tailwind.config.js at the root of your project:

 module.exports = {